centreon/centreon-documentation/en/upgrade/upgrade-from-20-10.md

 > This step is required ONLY when your environment features an architecture with
 > a dedicated remote DBMS.
 If your environment features Centreon Central and
-> MariaDB together in the same server, you SHOULD simply skip this step.
+> MariaDB together on the same server, you SHOULD simply skip this step.

 Run the following command on the dedicated DBMS server: